 Compared to many Mediterranean islands, Gozo remains moderately priced.

-- Gozo Villas and Farmhouses range from mid-range to luxury
+- Villas and farmhouses range from mid-range to luxury

 - Boutique hotels cluster around Victoria and Xlendi